 - SEAR THE MEAT: Season the meat with a generous pinch of salt and pepper.
 Heat a large chili pot over medium-high heat.
 Add 1 tablespoon of oil to the pot and add a few pieces of meat at a time.
 Sear the meat on all sides, about 2-3 minutes and remove it to a plate.
 Repeat the process until all the meat is seared.
 You may need a little more oil than what’s listed just depends on how well marbled the meat is.

 - CHILI: If you need it, add another drizzle of oil to the pan along with the chopped onions and the poblanos.
 Use a wooden spoon to help scrape any brown bits left behind by the meat and cook for 5 minutes.
 Then, add the garlic and jalapeños and continue to cook for another 1-2 minutes or until fragrant.
 Add the prepared chili paste to the pot and stir it in so that it coats everything nicely.
-Allow the paste to cook for 1 minute before adding the brown sugar, beef broth, tomatoes, 1 cup water and ½ teaspoon salt.
+Allow the paste to cook for 1 minute before adding the brown sugar, Worcestershire, beef broth, tomato sauce, 1 cup water and ½ teaspoon salt.
 Use the wooden spoon to scrape the bottom so that none of the chili paste is sticking.

 - COOK: Add the seared meat and allow the chili to come to a boil before lowering the heat to low and allowing it to cook for 2 ½ – 3 ½ hours.
 Set aside 1 cup of water and add in a ¼ cup every time you stir the chili if it’s thickened.
 Stir the chili every 30-45 minutes to make sure it’s not sticking.
 You may not need all of the water if you’re going bean-free, with beans you generally need a little more.
 I like to add the beans around the 2-hour mark so that they have a chance to cook for at least half an hour before serving.
 Serve topped with all your favorite chili toppings!